HTMLGuyLLC/jPack/README.md

 #### Standard Global

-Download the latest release, unzip and move it in your website's public folder, then include it in your HTML.
+Download the latest release, unzip and move it into your website's public folder, then include it in your HTML.

 Use either jpack.min.js or jpack.bundled.min.js, __BUT NOT BOTH__.
 The bundled file includes the dependencies and you don't need them if you already have them in your project.